7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Administration-Cheatsheet.md

 Microsoft.StorageSync
 ```

-- Beware Legacy and older generation require Powershell at 5.1
+- Beware Legacy and older generation require PowerShell at 5.1
 - And may require disabling of Internet Explorer Enhanced Security for Admins and Users - **ONLY** for initial server registration! - RESET!
 	- FileSyncSvc.exe - service; StoragSync.sys - system filter; PowerShell cmdlets:
 ```powershell